katipuzer0/docker-wpscan-cron/README.md

+### Introduction

-Cron-scheduled wpscans sites using docker
+Cron-scheduled wpscan Wordpress sites using docker and docker compose with results posted to a slack channel.

+### Usage

 `docker-compose build`